BrenPatF/Sandbox/README.md

 - tt_emp_ws.save_emps_out.json
 - tt_view_drivers.hr_test_view_v_out.json

-The output files are processed by a nodejs program that has to be installed separately, from the `npm` nodejs repository, as described in the Trapit install (from the Utils `Install 1` above).
+The output files are processed by a nodejs program that has to be installed separately, from the `npm` nodejs repository, as described in the Install section above.
 The nodejs program produces listings of the results in HTML and/or text format, and result files are included in the subfolders below test_output.
 To run the processor (in Windows), open a DOS or Powershell window in the trapit package folder after placing the output JSON files in the subfolder ./examples/externals and run:

 ```
 $ node ./examples/externals/test-externals